pivot-access-ltd/bma-offline-docs/src/get-started-with-maas-5092.md

 MAAS URL [default=http://192.168.43.251:5240/MAAS]:
 ```

 This command offers me a bit of important feedback, the MAAS URL, which will be needed for the CLI login.

+[note]
+You really want to write down that MAAS URL.
+You will use it a lot, whether you log in with the CLI or the UI.
+[/note]

 That's followed by a running commentary on the steps MAAS is taking to start up.

 It all ends with the following admonition: